bilbut/Timed-Key/README.md

 # Timed Key: Adding Time To A Password
-Find old Pascal code that serves a proof of concept for this method about cybersecurity.
+Find old Pascal code that serves as proof of concept for this method about cybersecurity.

 Full document describing method can be found at: